Skip to content

 Many people find it helpful to wear adaptive clothing for seniors that allows for easy access without lifting or pulling.
 Post-surgery clothing, like items with Velcro closures or open sleeves, can make the dressing process easier and less painful.

-To stay comfortable throughout the day, you may also want to browse our full range of men’s, women’s, and disabled adaptive clothing.
+To stay comfortable throughout the day, you may also want to browse our full range of adaptive clothing for disabled adults

 For additional support, consider these helpful rotator cuff surgery recovery tips and explore comfort-focused clothing options for daily wear.